actuator-finance/Actuator-Docs/docs/actuatorToken/overview.md

 # Overview

-The ACTR Token, which will serve as the revenue sharing token for Actuator, is designed to have limited supply and be resistant to manipulations.
+The ACTR Token, which will serve as the revenue sharing token for Actuator, is designed to have deflationary supply and be resistant to manipulations.

 <!-- ### Token Details: